Lepozepo/qldb/README.md

-# QLDB Java Bridge for Node
+# QLDB Bridge for Node
 This is a simplified solution of the QLDB driver for AWS

 ## How to use